COMBINE-lab/salmon/doc/source/salmon.rst

 ------------

 As mentioned above, there are two "modes" of operation for Salmon.
-The first, like Sailfish, requires you to build an index for the transcriptome, but then subsequently processes reads directly.
+The first, requires you to build an index for the transcriptome, but then subsequently processes reads directly.
 The second mode simply requires you to provide a FASTA file of the transcriptome and a ``.sam`` or ``.bam`` file containing a set of alignments.

 .. note:: Read / alignment order